ZaDarkSide/simpleStorage/README.md

   * **true** - ttl was set
   * **false** - value was not found
-  * Error object - ttl was not set because of an error
+  * Error object - ttl was not set because of an error.
+See `error.code` for explanation

 ### getTTL(key)